 Azrieli Graduate School of Jewish Education and Administration

 Wilf Campus – Belfer Hall 311

 New York, NY 10033

 The director of the master’s program, Dr. Moshe Krakowski, in collaboration with the AGS faculty, designs the policies, procedures and curriculum for each of the MS tracks.
-Located in Belfer Hall, Room 311, the Office of the Master’s Program coordinates all aspects of the MS tracks under the leadership of Rabbi Eliezer Barany, the student engagement and communications coordinator.
-Inquiries can be directed to Rabbi Barany at 212.960.5400, ext.
+Located in Belfer Hall, Room 311, the Office of the Master’s Program coordinates all aspects of the MS tracks under the leadership of Bradley Avrahami, the Student Enrollment and Communications Liaison.
+Inquiries can be directed to Mr. Avrahami at 212.960.5400, ext.
 5949, fax: 212.960.0184 and via email: email@example.com.
 Dr Krakowski can be contacted at 212.960.5287, via email at firstname.lastname@example.org and during office hours at Belfer Hall, Room 304.